Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Introduction

-The main aim of this paper is to generate low-order representations of turbulent Rayleigh-Bénard flows and use them to estimate the dimensions of a possible inertial manifold of the flow, with an emphasis on understanding the performance of different autoencoders when dealing with strongly turbulent \REFA{and multiscale} data.
+The main aim of this paper is to generate low-order representations of \REFA{the temperature field of} Rayleigh-Bénard flows and use them to estimate the \REFA{dimensionality of the flow of the flow as it transitions to turbulence}, with an added emphasis on understanding the performance of different autoencoders when dealing with strongly turbulent and multiscale data.
 Heat-induced currents play a crucial role in various geophysical and industrial activities.
 For instance, in the geophysical context, these currents are essential for the circulation of the Earth's atmosphere~\citep{hartmann_tropical_2001} and oceans~\citep{vage_ocean_2018}.
 The presence of buoyancy enables the generation of convective rolls, large-scale structures that transport heat and matter from hot to cold regions of the fluid.
-The balance between buoyant and viscous forces \REFB{weighted by the Prandlt number, which is the ratio of viscosity to thermal diffusivity,} is measured by the Rayleigh number.
+The balance between buoyant and viscous forces weighted by the Prandlt number, which is the ratio of viscosity to thermal diffusivity, is measured by the Rayleigh number.
 As this balance changes, so does the behavior of the flow.
-We focus on Rayleigh numbers ranging from $10^6$ to $10^8$, where turbulence starts to develop and the system experiences a sudden change in its properties, such as the emergence of multi-stability and long transient states~\citep{van_der_poel_flow_2012}, \REFB{the reversal of large-scale structures \citep{sugiyama2010,castillo2019}, the appearance of new optimal steady states \citep{kooloth_coherent_2021}}, and a loss of synchronization capabilities~\citep{agasthya_reconstructing_2022}.
-These changes are associated with an increase in the number of structures the flow exhibits, which, in turn, indicate that the dimension of the inertial manifold of the system is increasing during the transition.
+We focus on Rayleigh numbers ranging from $10^6$ to $10^8$, where turbulence starts to develop and the system experiences a sudden change in its properties, such as the emergence of multi-stability and long transient states~\citep{van_der_poel_flow_2012}, the reversal of large-scale structures \citep{sugiyama2010,castillo2019}, the appearance of new optimal steady states \citep{kooloth_coherent_2021}, and a loss of synchronization capabilities~\citep{agasthya_reconstructing_2022}.
+These changes are associated with an increase in the number of structures the flow exhibits, which, in turn, indicate that the dimension of the inertial manifold of the system is increasing during the transition. \REFA{The use of convolutional autoencoders to generate reduced-order models of Rayleigh-Bénard flows has been explored for $\Ra=10^7$ in~\cite{pandey_direct_2022}, where the local convective heat flux, a central measure for characterizing mean turbulent heat transfer, was forecasted by reducing the datasets to a dimension of 40.}

 This article is organized as follows: Section~\ref{sec:methodology} details the theoretical background and the analytical methods employed, first introducing important aspects of Rayleigh-Bénard flows in Section~\ref{subsec:RB_flow}.
 This is followed by a detailed explanation of the different autoencoder architectures used in our study, \ref{subsec:FdAE} outlines the design and functionality of the \mbox{Fixed-$d$~Autoencoder} (F$d$AE) networks with a fixed latent space dimension, and~\ref{subsec:variable_d_AE} introduces two modifications to the network to improve training times: IRMAE and SIAE.
 In~\ref{subsec:numerical_simulations} we outline the empirical framework used to test our theories, the details of the numerical simulations and training of the neural networks.
 Results and conclusions are presented in Sections~\ref{sec:analysis} and~\ref{sec:conclusions}, respectively.